Editorial cover art for Garden of Life Dr. Formulated Probiotics Once Daily Women's

 According to the current public listing, this product provides 50 billion CFU total probiotic cultures per serving, with 16 probiotic strains, plus an organic prebiotic fiber blend.
 The serving size is 1 capsule daily, with or without food, and the capsule can be opened if needed.

 The formula is positioned for women’s health, especially vaginal and digestive support, with added immune-support language on the listing.
 As with many probiotics, the label headline centers on total CFU and strain count, but those numbers do not automatically tell you how a product will feel for you.
-If you want a quick primer, see what CFU means on a probiotic label.
+If you want a quick primer, see what CFU means on a probiotic label and the Probiotic Shelf-Life and Storage Guide.

 Studied dose vs label reality